ThibaultFillion/strengths/documentation/engines.rst

 Engine implementations installed with Strengths
 -----------------------------------------------

-All the engines implement diffusion using the method described by David Bernstein [1].
+All engines implement diffusion using the method described by David Bernstein [1].
-Strengths come with 4 engines implementing different methods, relying on a shared library compiled from C++.
+Strengths comes with 4 engines implementing different methods, relying on a shared library compiled from C++.
 Those can be instantiated using the four following methods, from the engine_collection submodule, which are directly imported with ``import strengths``: